sjn/introducing-se/docs.md

 #### What is a good claim?

-* ✅ Claim is specific, clear & terse.
+* ✅ Claim is specific, clear &amp; terse.
 * ✅ …Phrased as a positive: *«I believe…»*
 * ✅ …Relevant to us both: *«True for us»*
 * ✅ …Foundational or im&shy;portant to them.